rafaelsdellama/nnga/README.md

 # **N**eural **N**etwork optimized by **G**enetic **A**lgorithms - (NNGA)

-Neural Network optimized by Genetic Algorithms - (NNGA) is a library for deep model training, by Backpropagation, for data classification.
-The adjustment of the model parameters and the selection of resources are done by a genetic algorithm.
+Neural Network optimized by Genetic Algorithms - (NNGA) is a library for deep model training, for data classification and segmentation.
+The adjustment of the model parameters can be done by genetic algorithm or can be defined by pre-trained models.
+For classification task, feature selection can be done by a genetic algorithm.

+The NNGA works well for medical data, because with NNGA is possible training a model using both image exam result and laboratory exam /paciente information simultaneously.
+NNGA also preserves the image ratio, filling the background with black to maintain the actual proportion of the exam.

 The model accepts two data entry sources:
 1. Images

-    2.1 The format of the images should be:
+    The format of the images should be:
     * Windows bitmap (bmp)
     * Portable image formats (pbm, pgm, ppm)
     * Sun raster (sr, ras)